-The criteria that have been adopted to define universities for the Leiden Ranking are not very formal.
+The criteria that define universities are not internationally set, thus presenting a challenge in identifying them.
 Typically, a university is characterized by a combination of education and research tasks in conjunction with a doctorate-granting authority.
 However, these characteristics do not mean that the universities are particularly homogeneous entities that allow for international comparison on every aspect.
-The focus of the Leiden Ranking on scientific research certifies that the institutions included in the Leiden Ranking have a high degree of research intensity in common.
-Nevertheless, the ranking scores for each institution should be evaluated in the context of its particular mission and responsibilities.
-These missions and responsibilities in turn are strongly linked to the national and regional academic systems in which universities operate.
+As a result of its focus on scientific research, the Leiden Ranking presents a list of institutions that have a high degree of research intensity in common.
+Nevertheless, the ranking scores for each institution should be evaluated in the context of its particular mission and responsibilities which are strongly linked to national and regional academic systems.
 Academic systems - and the role of universities therein - differ substantially from one another and are constantly changing.
 Inevitably, the outcomes of the Leiden Ranking reflect these differences and changes.

 A key challenge in the compilation of a university ranking is the handling of publications originating from research institutes and hospitals associated with universities.
 Among academic systems a wide variety exists in the types of relations maintained by universities with these affiliated institutions.
-Usually, these relationships are shaped by local regulations and practices and affect the comparability of universities on a global scale.
+Usually, these relationships are shaped by local regulations and practices affecting the comparability of universities on a global scale.
 As there is no easy solution for this issue, it is important that producers of university rankings employ a transparent methodology in their treatment of affiliated institutions.

 CWTS distinguishes three different types of affiliated institutions:

-The third type of affiliated institution is the associated organization which is more loosely connected to the university.
+The third type of affiliated institution is the associated organization which is more loosely connected to a university.
 This organization is an autonomous institution that collaborates with one or more universities based on a joint purpose but at the same time has separate missions and tasks.
 In many countries, hospitals that operate as teaching or university hospitals fall into this category.
 Massachusetts General Hospital, one of the teaching hospitals of Harvard Medical School, is an example of an associated organization.

-The treatment of university hospitals in particular is of substantial consequence as medical research has a strong presence in the Web of Science.
+The treatment of university hospitals is of substantial consequence given that medical research has a strong presence in the Web of Science.
 The importance of associated organizations is growing as universities present themselves more and more frequently as network organizations.
 As a result, researchers formally employed by the university but working at associated organizations may not always mention the university in publications.
 On the other hand, as universities become increasingly aware of the significance of their visibility in research publications, they actively exert pressure on researchers to mention their affiliation with the university in their publications.

-In the Leiden Ranking 2014, publications from affiliated institutions of the first two types are considered as output from the university.
+In the Leiden Ranking 2015, publications from affiliated institutions of the first two types are considered as output from the university.
 A different procedure has been followed for publications from associated organizations.
 A distinction is made between publications from associated organizations that also mention the university and publications from associated organizations that do not contain such a university affiliation.
 In the latter case, publications are not counted as publications originating from the university.
-In the event that a publication contains affiliations from a particular university as well as affiliations from its associated organization(s), both type of affiliations are credited to the contribution of that particular university to the publication in the fractional counting method.
+In the event that a publication contains affiliations from a particular university as well as affiliations from its associated organization(s), both types of affiliations are credited to the contribution of that particular university to the publication in the fractional counting method.

-It is important to highlight that the assignment of publications to universities is not free of errors.
-There are generally two types of errors: 'false positives', which are publications that have been assigned to a university when they do not in fact belong to that university, and 'false negatives', which are publications that have not been assigned to a university when they should in fact have been.
-Considerably more false negatives than false positives should be expected, especially since the 5% least frequently occurring addresses in the database may not have been manually checked.
-This can be considered a reasonable upper bound for errors, since the majority of these addresses are probably non-university addresses.
+The assignment of publications to universities is not free of errors, and it is important to emphasize that in general universities do not verify and approve the results of the Leiden Ranking data collection methodology.
+Two types of errors are possible.
+On the one hand, there may be false positives, which are publications that have been assigned to a university when in fact they do not belong to the university.
+On the other hand, there may be false negatives, which are publications that have not been assigned to a university when in fact they do belong to the university.
+The data collection methodology of the Leiden Ranking can be expected to yield substantially more false negatives than false positives.
+In practice, it turns out to be infeasible to manually check all addresses occurring in Web of Science.
+Because of this, many of the 5% least frequently occurring addresses in Web of Science have not been manually checked.
+This can be considered a reasonable upper bound for errors, since most likely the majority of these addresses do not belong to universities.